oracle-livelabs/goldengate/atp-kafka/README.md

-# Replicate data from Autonomous Transaction Processing to Apache Kafka
+# Replicate data from Autonomous Transaction Processing to OCI Streaming

 ## How to Prepare for This Workshop